syntasso/kratix-marketplace/dex-group-authentication/README.md

         --from-literal=client-secret=<valid_github_oauth_client_secret>
     ```

-Once this is in place, you can use resource requests for this Promise to allocate permissions to the required groups.
+Once this is in place, you can use Resource Requests for this Promise to allocate permissions to the required groups.
 Users within these groups can then use [KubeLogin plugin](https://github.com/int128/kubelogin) to authenticate and use the `kubectl` commandline tool.

-Once you've setup the prerequisites above you can install the promise by applying the following while targeting
+Once you've setup the prerequisites above you can install the Promise by applying the following while targeting
 the Platform cluster:
 ```
 kubectl apply -f https://raw.githubusercontent.com/syntasso/kratix-marketplace/main/dex-group-authentication/promise.yaml